BYLAWS OF THE GREATER PINE ISLAND CIVIC ASSOCIATION

 The number of Directors shall be up to eleven (11), including four (4) officers: President, Vice-President, Secretary, and Treasurer; and up to seven (7) additional Directors.

 Section 5.2: TERMS OF OFFICE

 Directors elected by the membership shall each serve a term of three (3) years, with three (3) Directors elected in year one, four (4) Directors in year two, and four (4) Directors in year three.

 Section 5.3: POWERS

 The BOD shall have the power to formulate and adopt policy for the GPICA.
-The BOD shall have the power to approve expenditures for the GPICA up to one thousand ($1,000.00).
+The BOD shall have the power to approve expenditures for the GPICA up to one thousand (1000) dollars.
+Any amount over one thousand (1000) dollars shall be brought to the membership for approval.
 The BOD shall have the power to manage property of the GPICA.

 Section 5.4: REMOVAL

 Directors are subject to removal for cause, including, but not limited to, misfeasance, use of office for personal gain, unauthorized expenditure of GPICA funds, violations of any provisions of the GPICA